YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/Graph Logic/Operators.md

 ## Operators

-Operators are Nodes that **compose the low-level operations of the property workflow**.
+Operators are Nodes that **compose the low-level operations of the property workflow**, **such as Math, Time, Logic, Attribute, etc**.

 You can connect Nodes together to generate custom behaviors.